ericjwdchen/ericjwdchen.github.io/_posts/2019-01-28-a-curated-daily-automated-newsletter-for-tweets.md

 ## The Why

 I like to keep a high signal-to-noise ratio in my Twitter feed.
-I follow < 50 people, and I strongly prefer people that tweet relatively infrequently (< 10 tweets per day) and about things I find interesting almost all of the times.
+I follow < 50 people, and I strongly prefer people that tweet infrequently (< 5 tweets per day) and about things I find interesting almost every time.

 However, there are many more people I would like to follow.
 Some of these people either tweet too frequently or inconsistently about things that I find interesting.
 Now that Twitter has an algorithmic timeline, I wish you could specify what types of content you like to see, similar how the Youtube recommended videos work.
 But, they don't.